hcazzz/hcazzz.github.io/essays/Design_Patterns.md

     }
 ```
 There is a lot that goes into this and it can take quite a while to understand, I may even not understand it in full but this is an example of another pattern that is used a lot in C#, which is dependency injection.
 Instead of instantiating the context directly in the class, we can utilize dependency injection through the constructor to get an instance of the database.
 This allows more flexibility when it comes to things such as testing and promotes modularity.
 If one wanted to test this code with a sample database context, you can easily swap the contexts and use a mock database instead.
 Dependency injection can take a good amount of time to learn in full.
-While you can utilize online information, I recommend a good book on Dependency Injection by Mark Seemann, <a href="https://www.manning.com/books/dependency-injection-principles-practices-patterns"> Dependency Injection Principles, Practices, and Patterns</a>.
+While you can utilize online information, I recommend a good book on dependency injection by Mark Seemann, <a href="https://www.manning.com/books/dependency-injection-principles-practices-patterns"> Dependency Injection Principles, Practices, and Patterns</a>.
 This book goes into great detail on dependency injection and how to use it in C#.